dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmDefaultCharacterSet)"
     "
-    .. _dcmStorePermissionServiceErrorCommentPattern:
+    .. _dcmDefaultWorklistLabel:

-    :ref:`Store Permission Service Error Comment Pattern <dcmStorePermissionServiceErrorCommentPattern>`",string,"Regular Expression applied to responses from Store Permission Service to extract Error Comment.
-E.g. ""errorcomment""\s*:\s*""(.*)"".
-If absent, ""Storage denied."" will be used as Error Comment.
+    :ref:`Default Worklist Label <dcmDefaultWorklistLabel>`",string,"Value of Worklist Label (0074,1202) added to Workitems of N-CREATE RQs without Worklist Label (0074,1202) attribute received by any AE.
+If absent, the AE Title of the receiving AE will be used.
 May be overwritten by configured values for particular Archive Network AEs.

-    (dcmStorePermissionServiceErrorCommentPattern)"
+    (dcmDefaultWorklistLabel)"
     "
-    .. _dcmStorePermissionServiceErrorCodePattern:
+    .. _dcmUPSEventSCU:

-    :ref:`Store Permission Service Error Code Pattern <dcmStorePermissionServiceErrorCodePattern>`",string,"Regular Expression applied to responses from Store Permission Service to extract Error Code in hexadecimal.
-E.g. ""errorcode""\s*:\s*""(\p{XDigit}{4})"".
-If absent, the Error Code will be 0124H (Not Authorized).
+    :ref:`UPS Event SOP Class SCU(s) <dcmUPSEventSCU>`",string,"AE Title of UPS Event SOP Class SCU, to which UPS Event Reports are sent - independently if the subscription was created by the N-ACTION DIMSE service, or by a corresponding UPS RESTful service.
 May be overwritten by configured values for particular Archive Network AEs.

-    (dcmStorePermissionServiceErrorCodePattern)"
+    (dcmUPSEventSCU)"
     "
     .. _dcmRetrieveAET: